Connect with us

 A slight worry for Bristol Rovers could be Dagenham and Redbridge’s sudden resurgence in form.

-Although John Still’s side have had their fate confirmed they have won their last two games, including a shock win away at Argyle two weeks ago.
+Although John Still’s side have had their fate confirmed they have won their last two games, including a shock win away at Plymouth Argyle two weeks ago.

 The Daggers are clearly enjoying playing without pressure and may spring another almighty surprise tomorrow.